Our enforcement defense experience includes:

 - Representing the City of Rye in a citizen-suit litigation concerning alleged sewer overflows from systems owned by Rye, 10 other municipalities, and Westchester County, assisting the parties with organizing themselves and preparing the framework of specific court-ordered stipulations that govern the parties’ studies and planning to improve their systems and allowing them to avoid the costs and distractions of active litigation.

-- Defending citizen suit actions under the CWA brought against a Washington municipal sewer district, an international agricultural processor, and a plastic film manufacturer.
+- Defending citizen suit actions under the Clean Water Act (CWA) brought against a Washington municipal sewer district, an international agricultural processor, and a plastic film manufacturer.

 - Successfully challenging a comprehensive municipal NPDES stormwater permit over conditions that insufficiently protected receiving water bodies.